openstax/tutor-js/test-integration/helpers/ui/README.md

 elementHelper.getParent(optionalParams)     # alias for @utils.dom.getParent
 ```

 `TestItemHelper` is available as a function that returns methods exposed on `elementHelper.fn`.
+This `fn` is what get's set on `TestHelper`'s `el`.
 This means you can use this syntax:

 ```coffee
 elementHelper.fn(optionalParams).get()